martishin/movie-search-service/README.md

 # Movie Search
 Movie Search is a full-stack web app for browsing and streaming movies.
-It’s built with React.js and Go, and uses Terraform for infrastructure provisioning.
+It’s built with React.js and Go and uses Terraform for infrastructure provisioning.

 You can find the live version [here](https://ms.martishin.com/)!